 Before you reach the parking lot, look to your left at the erratics.
 The acoustics are incredible and it is highly recommended that the best singer among you try them out.

-We recommend going counter clockwise on the loop.
-While the accent is rockier, part of the incredibleness of this hike is the huge erratcs.
-The approach from the other end is long, slow and literally breath taking.
-As in huffing and puffing, not beauty.
-Besides, the pond walk is a great way to end your day.
+We recommend going clockwise on the loop.
+While the ascent is rockier, part of the incredibleness of this hike is the huge erratics.
+The approach from the parking lot is long, slow and literally breath taking.
+As in huffing and puffing.
+By going clockwise your walk along the shore of Willard is a great way to end your day.

 The trip down travels by a ledge that sometimes has ice flows.